 Other factors frequently referred to when talking about Derby handicapping include:

 Dosage, Experimental Free Weights, and Dual Qualifiers

 A somewhat esoteric pedigree theory, Dosage in the Derby draws ardent supporters or dismissive debunkers.
 Based on the frequency of certain sires in a horse’s bloodline, Dosage indicates a horse’s distance potential.
 Broadly speaking, the lower the Dosage Index number, which is derived from the Dosage Profile, the more stamina a horse is considered to possess.
 Dosage is used in conjunction with the Experimental Free Handicap rankings to determine Dual Qualifiers, horses that rank within 10 pounds of the Experimental top weight and have a Dosage Index number less than 4.00.
-Through the 1990s, Dual Qualifiers ruled the Kentucky Derby; the theory has taken hits in the past decade, with only 2007 winner Street Sense meeting both requirements.
+Through the 1990s, Dual Qualifiers ruled the Kentucky Derby; the theory has taken hits in the past decade, with only 2007 winner Street Sense and 2010 winner Super Saver meeting both requirements.

 Tomlinson Distance Ratings